lucas-homer/personal-blog/README.md

 I created this with Gatsby's gatsby-blog-theme-starter, and using theme shadowing, I modified the fonts and color pallette.
 It's deployed via Netlify.

+Topics I'd like to write about:

+- Testing
+- GraphQL and Apollo Client/Server
+- FaunaDB
+- React Native
+- Building a JAMStack site with a couple serverless functions to handle user auth, email notification
+- animations
+- Gatsby Themes
+- design an audio player component

 ## 🎓 Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).